planarnetwork/dtd2mysql/README.md

 ## Contributing

 Issues and PRs are very welcome.
-In particular, more data stores, more flexible configuration options (config file) and the timetable feeds would be useful.

 If there is a way of automatically downloading the feed from the ATOC website that would be useful too.